5 Days in Cambodia Travel Itinerary

 Day 3 – Siem Reap Part II

-Also feel free to walk around the town of Siem Reap, take a cooking class, or continue shopping the markets and trying new food.
+If neither the additional temples or the floating village work for you, feel free to walk around the town of Siem Reap, take a cooking class, or continue shopping the markets and trying new food.

 Once your second day activities are complete it is time to head to Phnom Penh.
 You will have the choice to get to Phnom Penh this evening or the next morning.
 You can choose from a 5-6 hour bus ride or can also opt for the quick flight.

 Here lies the capital city of Cambodia.
 You should arrive here sometime later on in the evening on day 3 and you will then have two days to explore the city before finishing off your trip.
 During your first day in Phnom Penh you can explore the city itself as you visit the five attractions mentioned below.
 On your second day, you can head a bit outside the city to the Choeung Ek Killing Fields.